rlberry-py/rlberry/docs/basics/quick_start_rl/quickstart.md

 In a few words, ExperimentManager spawns agents and environments for training and then once the agents are trained, it uses these agents and new environments to evaluate how well the agent perform.
-All of these steps can be done several times to assess stochasticity of agents and/or environment.
+All of these steps can be done several times to assess the stochasticity of agents and/or environment.

 Comparing the expected rewards of the final policies